Books4Languages/pressbooks-lingua/README.md

 This plugin uses some styles from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.5).

+This plugin works with:
+* Wordpress Multisite
+* Pressbooks Plugin

 ## Installation

 1. Clone (or copy) this repository to the `/wp-content/plugins/` directory